Pact Network

 Abstract

 AI agents are paying for API calls autonomously via x402.
-When those APIs fail, there is no refund mechanism.
-The payment settles instantly and irreversibly.
-Pact Network introduces a parametric insurance layer on top of x402 that gives agents automatic refunds when APIs violate measurable SLA thresholds.
-Underwriters provide capital to coverage pools and earn yield from premiums.
-The insurance premium for each API becomes a market-derived reliability score, creating a quality signal with no governance token, no committee, and no reputation system.
-Just capital at risk.
+When those APIs fail, the payment settles instantly and irreversibly — there's no refund.
+Pact Network is an automatic refund layer on top of x402 that gives agents their money back when APIs violate measurable SLA thresholds.
+We launched mainnet v1 on 2026-05-07; it's running in private beta.
+Today, Pact operates the coverage pool itself from treasury (a Phase 1 capital model).
+The refund rate for each API is a market-derived reliability score — no governance token, no committee, no reputation system.
+A future Phase 2 capital model opens the pool to third-party underwriter capital.

 1. The Problem